dylan-gao/dylan-gao.github.io/docs/index.md

 * MS, Microelectronics and Solid State Electronics, **Fudan University**, 2019 - 2022
     * Grade: 3.8 out of 4.0 (Rank 1 out of 47)
-    * Focus on FPGA-based AI accelerator
+    * Focus on FPGA-based AI accelerator in datacenters
+    * Thesis: FPGA-Based Reconfigurable Accelerator for EfficientNets
 * UG Exchange Program, **The Hong Kong University of Science and Technology**, 2018
     * Courses Taken
         * Computer Organization